 Those visiting the booth were encouraged to take part in a virtual reality experience, using a headset to immerse them in the environments ADRA serves.
 Committed to applying the ministry of Christ in practical ways, the humanitarian organization recognizes there is no better nor more practical application of the gospel than through education.

-By the second and third days, enthusiasm was still high, with attendees getting the opportunity to visit the rest of the exhibits, including a photojournalists’ gallery by ADRA, and browse, at the NAD Children’s Ministries booth, the new Alive in Jesus children’s Sabbath School curricula created by the General Conference Sabbath School and Personal Ministries department.
+By the second and third days, enthusiasm was still high, with attendees getting the opportunity to visit the rest of the exhibits, including a photojournalists’ gallery by ADRA, and browse, at the NAD Children’s Ministries booth, the new Alive in Jesus children’s Sabbath School curriculum created by the General Conference Sabbath School and Personal Ministries department.
 In addition to lots of practical giveaways such as pens, pencils, handheld fans, stress balls, and other items, many of the booths conducted giveaways throughout the course of the event.
 These ranged from an Amazon gift card to specialty video camera and equipment and a new iPad tablet.

 For many of those attending, the NAD Educators’ Convention was a full-circle experience, with the exhibit hall also serving as a place to fellowship.
 Former coworkers had a chance to reconnect.
 Colleagues from different unions, conferences, and divisions were able to meet in person for the first time after connecting through the Adventist network.
 Old classmates were brought together again years after their graduation.
 And best of all, teachers who have been dedicated to their profession for decades were reunited with former pupils who went on to become teachers themselves.